scikit-learn/enhancement_proposals/slep006/proposal.rst

   feature.)
 * For estimators to be cloned, this request information needs to be cloned with it.
-This implies one of: the request information be stored as a constructor paramerter; or `clone` is extended to explicitly copy request information.
+This implies one of: the request information be stored as a constructor parameter; or `clone` is extended to explicitly copy request information.

 Possible public syntax: